M7 rifle: History

 In January 2019, the United States Army began the Next Generation Squad Weapon Program to find replacements for the M4 carbine and M249 Squad Automatic Weapon.
 In September 2019, SIG Sauer submitted its designs.
-The SIG Sauer MCX-SPEAR (the rifle's commercial designation) is chambered in .277 Fury (later designated the "6.8 Common Cartridge" after Army acceptance) in response to concerns that improvements in body armor would diminish the effectiveness of calibers such as 5.56×45mm NATO (for the M4A1 and M249 SAW) and 7.62×51mm NATO (for the M240).
+The SIG MCX-SPEAR (the rifle's commercial designation) chambered in .277 Fury (later designated as the "6.8 Common Cartridge" after Army acceptance) in response to concerns that improvements in body armor would diminish the effectiveness of calibers such as 5.56×45mm NATO (for the M4A1 and M249 SAW) and 7.62×51mm NATO (for the M240).